chaos-polymtl/lethe/doc/source/theory/multiphysics/vof.rst

 The Volume of Fluid (VOF) method
 #############################################

-Numerous exemples of flow encountered in engineering involve multiple fluids: sloshing of fuel in aircraft tanks, mixing of bread dough, and motion of droplets and bubbles to name a few.
-In these cases, the involved fluids can be immiscible, and we are interested in the evolution of the interfaces between the fluids.
+Numerous examples of flow encountered in engineering involve multiple fluids: sloshing of fuel in aircraft tanks, mixing of bread dough, and motion of droplets and bubbles to name a few.
+In these cases, the involved fluids can be immiscible, and we are interested in the evolution of the interfaces between those fluids.

-Let :math:`\Omega = \Omega_0 \cup \Omega_1` be the domain formed by two fluids, namely fluid 0 and 1, with :math:`\Gamma` denoting their interface and :math:`\partial \Omega`, the remaining boundaries, as illustrated in the figure below.
+Let :math:`\Omega = \Omega_0 \cup \Omega_1` be the domain formed by two fluids, namely fluid :math:`0` and :math:`1`, with :math:`\Gamma` denoting their interface and :math:`\partial \Omega`, the remaining boundaries, as illustrated in the figure below.
 In the VOF method [`1 <https://doi.org/10.1016/0021-9991(81)90145-5>`_], we define the scalar function :math:`\phi` as a phase indicator such that:

 .. math::
   \phi =